Path Integration and Object-Location Binding Emerge in an Action-Conditioned Predictive Sequence Network: Introduction

 \section{Introduction}

 Understanding and operating in the natural world requires representing objects and their relations, and updating those representations as new information is acquired.
 How could biological agents acquire such structured models of the world?
-A notable proposal in cognitive science and machine learning is that such structured internal world models can emerge from learning to predict future sensory inputs, notably when prediction is conditioned on the agent’s own actions (i.e., efference copies; see Figure~\ref{fig1}A; \cite{elman1990finding, o2001sensorimotor, ha2018world, petroni2019language, brown2020language, lecun2022path}).
-While it is apparent that predictive neural networks learn such models, it remains unclear how these ``world models'' are implemented internally: what mechanisms encode the sensed parts of the world and their relationships, and retrieve the relevant parts for prediction?
+A notable proposal in cognitive science and machine learning is that such structured internal world models can emerge from learning to predict future sensory inputs, notably when prediction is conditioned on the agent’s own actions (i.e., efference copies; see Figure~\ref{fig1}A)~\citep{elman1990finding, o2001sensorimotor, ha2018world, petroni2019language, brown2020language, lecun2022path}.
+For example, cognitive science accounts of sensorimotor contingencies and affordance-based cognition emphasize that perception is structured by the expected sensory consequences of possible actions~\citep{o2001sensorimotor, eperon2026action}.
+While both biological agents and predictive neural networks appear capable of acquiring structured models, it remains unclear how these ``world models'' are implemented internally: what mechanisms encode the sensed parts of the world and their relationships, and retrieve the relevant parts for prediction?

-One recent example of a model performing action-conditioned prediction is the Glimpse Prediction Network (GPN), where predicting the content of the next fixation in a sequence of eye movements, conditioned on a saccadic efference copy, drives integration across time and yields unified scene representations aligned with human neural responses to natural scenes~\citep{thorat2025predicting}.
-To probe the mechanisms supporting model-based sequence prediction, we study a minimal setting inspired by GPN.
+One recent example of a system performing action-conditioned prediction is the Glimpse Prediction Network (GPN), where predicting the content of the next fixation in a sequence of eye movements, conditioned on a saccadic efference copy, drives integration across time and yields unified scene representations aligned with human neural responses to natural scenes~\citep{thorat2025predicting}.
+To probe the mechanisms supporting such model-based sequence prediction, we study a minimal setting inspired by GPN.
 Our goal is to retain the core ingredients of such action-conditioned prediction, while stripping away domain-specific complexity (e.g., visual co-occurrence and semantics of scene parts).
-This allows for increased ease of probing the internal mechanisms by focusing on the integration process across the sequence registering the relationships present in the scene being observed.
+This allows for increased interpretability and ease of probing the network's internal mechanisms.
 Here, we consider scenes as sets of tokens in a two-dimensional continuous space, and construct sequences of displacements between tokens (saccades).
 At each step, a recurrent neural network (RNN) predicts the label of the next token given the current token and the provided displacement.